yairhaimo/angular-feature-toggle/README.md

 Note that both states have the same name but different version conditions (***^0.5.1*** vs ***^1***).
 If the version is not satisfied for a specific state definition then that definition will be **ignored**.
 If more than one version of the same state is satisfied the first one will be defined and a warning message will be logged for the following ones.
+The 'feature' property is optional, if omitted the state name is considered to be the feature name.
 **NOTE**: if you omit the version parameter in the state definition then a regular state will be defined.